maddisondesigns/ephemeris/readme.txt

 - Update Blockquote and Pull Quote styles for the Block Editor (Gutenberg) to make them more consistent between the editor and the front-end
 - Update default gradient background for image/gallery captions in the Block Editor (Gutenberg) and replace with simple white opaque background
 - Update the Block Editor (Gutenberg) control styles to make them look consistent with the rest of the WordPress Dashboard
+- Fix alignwide and alignfull block widths.
+Widths needs to be adjusted based on the containing grid rather than template due to new functionality in v1.4 allowing selection of default template layouts

 = 1.4.1 =
 - Update description in default stylesheet